vuthalab/Novatech_409B/README.md

 # Novatech_409B
-Python class to control the Novatech Instruments 409B 171 MHz 4-channel signal generator
+Python class to control the Novatech Instruments 409B 171 MHz 4-channel signal generator.
+This code allows for communication with python to set the frequency, phase and amplitude for independent channels as well as using the device in table mode.

 ## Requirements
 - pyserial: `pip install pyserial`